nikitabobko/AeroSpace/README.md

 ## Project values

 **Values**
-- AeroSpace is targeted at advanced users and developers
+- Airlock is targeted at advanced users and developers
 - Keyboard centric
 - Breaking changes (configuration files, CLI, behavior) are avoided as much as possible, but it must not let the software stagnate.
   Thus breaking changes can happen, but with careful considerations and helpful message.
-  [Semver](https://semver.org/) major version is bumped in case of a breaking change (It's all guaranteed once AeroSpace reaches 1.0 version, until then breaking changes just happen)
+  [Semver](https://semver.org/) major version is bumped in case of a breaking change (It's all guaranteed once Airlock reaches 1.0 version, until then breaking changes just happen)
-- AeroSpace doesn't use GUI, unless necessarily
+- Airlock doesn't use GUI, unless necessarily
-  - AeroSpace will never provide a GUI for configuration.
+  - Airlock will never provide a GUI for configuration.
     For advanced users, it's easier to edit a configuration file in text editor rather than navigating through checkboxes in GUI.
   - Status menu icon is ok, because visual feedback is needed
 - Provide _practical_ features.
 Fancy appearance features are not _practical_ (e.g. window borders, transparency, animations, etc.)
 - "dark magic" (aka "private APIs", "code injections", etc.) must be avoided as much as possible
-  - Right now, AeroSpace uses only a single private API to get window ID of accessibility object `_AXUIElementGetWindow`.
+  - Right now, Airlock uses only a single private API to get window ID of accessibility object `_AXUIElementGetWindow`.
     Everything else is [macOS public accessibility API](https://developer.apple.com/documentation/applicationservices/axuielement_h).
-  - AeroSpace will never require you to disable SIP (System Integrity Protection).
+  - Airlock will never require you to disable SIP (System Integrity Protection).
-  - The goal is to make AeroSpace easily maintainable, and resistant to macOS updates.
+  - The goal is to make Airlock easily maintainable, and resistant to macOS updates.

 **Non Values**
 - Play nicely with existing macOS features.
-  If limitations are imposed then AeroSpace won't play nicely with existing macOS features (For example, AeroSpace doesn't acknowledge the existence of macOS Spaces, and it uses [emulation of its own workspaces](https://nikitabobko.github.io/AeroSpace/guide#emulation-of-virtual-workspaces))
+  If limitations are imposed then Airlock won't play nicely with existing macOS features (For example, Airlock doesn't acknowledge the existence of macOS Spaces, and it uses [emulation of its own workspaces](https://nikitabobko.github.io/Airlock/guide#emulation-of-virtual-workspaces))
 - Ricing.
-  AeroSpace provides only a very minimal support for ricing - gaps and a few callbacks for integrations with bars.
+  Airlock provides only a very minimal support for ricing - gaps and a few callbacks for integrations with bars.
   The current maintainer doesn't care about ricing.
   Ricing issues are not a priority, and they are mostly ignored.
   The ricing stance can change only with the appearance of more maintainers.